Multisoliton solutions for equivariant wave maps on a $2+1$ dimensional wormhole: PDE computations

 \section{PDE computations}

-In this section we solve equation \eqref{eqx} numerically using the hyperboloidal formulation of the initial value problem \cite{An}.
+In this section we solve Eq.~\eqref{eqx} numerically using the hyperboloidal formulation of the initial value problem \cite{An}.
 To this end we define a new time coordinate $s=t-\cosh{x}$.
-The hypersurfaces of constant~$s$ are `hyperboloidal' which means that they are spacelike hypersurfaces that approach the future null infinities of the wormhole spacetime along the outgoing null cones for $x\rightarrow \pm \infty$.
-In terms of $s$ equation \eqref{eqx} becomes (for $k=2$)
+The hypersurfaces of constant~$s$ are ``hyperboloidal'' which means that they are spacelike hypersurfaces that approach the future null infinities of the wormhole spacetime along the outgoing null cones for $x\rightarrow \pm \infty$.
+In terms of $s$ Eq.~\eqref{eqx} becomes (for $k=2$)